-Irish Americans live all over the U.S..
-The states with the greatest overall general populations are also the states with the highest number of Irish Americans.
+Irish Americans live all over the U.S. The states with the greatest overall general populations are also the states with the highest number of Irish Americans.
 These include California, New York, Pennsylvania, Florida, and Texas.
-But the states with the highest percentage of Irish Americans are all in New England and are geographically connected: New Hampshire, Massachusetts, Rhode Island, Vermont, and Maine.
+The states with the highest percentage of Irish Americans are all in New England and are geographically connected: New Hampshire, Massachusetts, Rhode Island, Vermont, and Maine.

 What Is The History Of Irish Immigration To The U.S.?

-Colonial Times: When the U.S. was in its infancy, the population of Irish people in the U.S. was second in number only to those who came from England.
-Irish immigrants during this time came to the U.S. for many reasons including wanting to escape from religious and political conflicts and severe economic conditions.
+When the U.S. was in its infancy, the population of Irish people in the U.S. was second in number only to those who came from England.
+Irish immigrants during this time came to the U.S. for many reasons, including a desire to escape from religious and political conflicts as well as severe economic conditions.
 Many of these people were educated, skilled workers.
-Many settled in the middle colonies, including North Carolina and South Carolina.
+Most settled in the middle colonies, including North Carolina and South Carolina.

 Adapting To Life In The U.S.

-Many people who moved from Ireland and came to the U.S. in the 19th century left a rural country and arrived in one that was more industrialized and urban.
+Many people who moved from Ireland and came to the U.S. in the 19th century left rural areas in Ireland and arrived in place that was more industrialized and urban.
 Many left with only enough money for the fare to travel across the ocean.
-(People who could not afford the fare weren’t able to leave at all.)
+People who could not afford the fare weren’t able to leave at all.

 Finding Work In The U.S.

-In America, many male Irish immigrants who could find work took jobs that were dangerous and so were avoided by other workers.
-They often worked in coal mines or building railroads and canals.
-Irish American women often found jobs cleaning or as domestic workers.
-Immigrants were frequently discriminated against in the job place and paid low wages.
-They were often antagonized by organized groups such as the Ku Klux Klan who believed they had “taken” jobs from non-immigrants.
+In America, many male Irish immigrants who could find work took jobs that were dangerous and therefore avoided by other workers.
+For example, they often worked in coal mines or built railroads and canals.
+Irish American women often found jobs cleaning or working as domestic workers.
+Immigrants were frequently discriminated against in the job place and were paid low wages.

-Second and third generation Irish Americans tended to be more educated and earned better wages than their immigrant parents and grandparents.
-As Irish Americans climbed occupational and social “ladders,” they began to find employment as teachers, firefighters, on police forces, and in other roles.
+Second- and third-generation Irish Americans tended to obtain more education and earn better wages than their immigrant parents and grandparents.
+As Irish Americans climbed occupational and social ladders, they began to find employment as teachers, firefighters, police officers, and more.

 Religious Conflict And Discrimination

 In the U.S., there was tension between Protestants and Catholics, as there was in Ireland.
 Catholic churches were burned.
 Riots occurred.
 A political party called the American Party was formed on anti-immigrant policies.
-There was propaganda discriminating against the Irish.
+A the time, there was propaganda openly discriminating against the Irish.

 Irish American Political Influence

-By the end of the late 19th century and the beginning of the early 20th century, Irish American political forces were formed in many cities.
+By the end of the late 19th century and the beginning of the early 20th century, Irish-American political forces were formed in many cities.
 These political groups created many social services to help people, but the groups were also accused of corruption.
-Growing political power helped more Irish Americans get jobs, citizenship, and help with living conditions.
+Growing political power helped more Irish Americans get jobs, citizenship, and better living conditions.

 Remembering And Celebrating The Resilience Of Irish Americans

 Remembering challenges and celebrating resilience: Irish American Heritage Month can be a time to remember Irish American history.
-Many Irish people who came to America faced adversity—even starvation—in Ireland, but persevered and made it to the U.S. under challenging circumstances.
+Many Irish people who came to the United States faced adversity—even starvation—in Ireland, but persevered and made it to the U.S. under challenging circumstances.
 When they arrived, many faced physical disease, mental health concerns, poverty, joblessness, poor living and working conditions, and religious and cultural discrimination.

-But many also developed tremendous resilience in the face of adversity.
+Many developed tremendous resilience in the face of adversity.
 They continued moving forward.
-Eventually, many of their children, grandchildren, and further generations had opportunities for education and earning more livable incomes.
+Eventually, many of their children, grandchildren, and further generations had more opportunities for education and employment.
 This resilience is celebrated during Irish American Heritage Month.

 Ways To Celebrate Irish American Heritage Month